rishikonapure/Advertisement-Recommendation/README.md

 # Advertisement-Recommendation
-Video Content-Based Advertisement Recommendation Using Text Classification
+Video Content-Based Advertisement Recommendation Using Text Classification & Video Classification

 Content-based advertising is a method by which we advertise on a video media based on a relevant topic assigned to the video.
 In digital advertising, the advertisements shown to a user is based on the user’s behaviour on the internet.
 Streaming platforms are then used to target audience based on parameters like user’s geo-location, interests, watch history, age, etc.